reaktoro/reaktoro/docs/sphinx/overview.rst

 Overview
 ========

-Reaktoro is a framework developed in C++ and Python that implements numerical methods for modeling chemically reactive processes governed by either chemical equilibrium, chemical kinetics, or a combination of both.
+Below is a quick overview of the chemical equilibrium and kinetics capabilities of Reaktoro.
+Read this entire guide to learn more about what you can do with Reaktoro!

 Chemical Equilibrium
 --------------------

 Here is a simple C++ code using Reaktoro to perform a multiphase chemical equilibrium calculation:

 .. code-block:: c++